 Irmo, South Carolina

-Little Irmo Sits in the Heart of South Carolina's Midlands and is a Gateway to Nearby Lake Murray
+Inviting Irmo Sits in the Heart of South Carolina's Midlands and Next to Popular 50,000-Acre Lake Murray

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 45 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Columbia has a hospital that accepts Medicare patients.

 At Least One Accredited by Joint Commission?
 No, but Columbia has a hospital that is accredited.

 Public Library: The northern branch of the Columbia library system serves as the Irmo library.

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes